 The Rock Brook is just below, after walking a short distance through the trees.
 As the name suggests, this brook is mostly filled with rock.
 This section of Montgomery Township, a small area at the foot of the Sourland Mountain Range, is unique in geology, history.
 The Rock Brook is prone to flooding and heavy stormwater flow and is part of lands preserved by the Montgomery Friends of Open Space.

 I visited the Rock Brook today.
 It was cold outside, about -4ºC (~ 25ºF), and windy.
 I wore several layers and my photography gloves, but I still felt cold.

 It snowed yesterday.
 I am not sure for how long or how much snow.
 The office building where I work had very few windows and my office is located near an interior wall.
-I didn't see the snow until the end of the day.
+I didn’t see the effect of the snowstorm until the end of the day.
 I would guess that the area had about three inches of snow on the ground.
 The parking lot had no snow, but the cars were all covered with powder.

 Saturday morning, after breakfast, I decided to revisit Rock Brook.
 Looking outside my window, I could see that the grass was still covered with snow and I hoped that I might get some unique images of the brook.
 I drove over to the spot on Hollow Road and parked just above the Rock Brook.

 As I grabbed my camera, I looked down through the leafless trees to the water.
 There was just enough snow on the rocks, and some parts of the brook were frozen over.
 The sun poked through the tree line providing both shadow and light across the water.
 I walked through the trees, mentally planning my shots.
 The frozen snow crunched under my boots.
 It was cold, and there was a slight breeze.

 I did my best to capture and frame the images from the same spot as the previous week.
 However, it was hard for me to remember the exact places and the snow cover made it even more challenging.
 You can see that the framing was not quite the same.